lytecade/lytecade/content/games/_index.md

 ---
 breadcrumbs: false
 title: 'Games'
+toc: false
 description: 'Explore a curated collection of fun, interactive, and completely free-to-play HTML5 games!'
 cascade:
   type: docs
 ---

 Explore a curated collection of fun, interactive, and completely free-to-play HTML5 games!
 This site is dedicated to showcasing high-quality open-source games built using the latest HTML5 technologies, making them accessible across a wide range of devices and platforms.

+## What You Can Find
+- **A variety of game genres**: From action-packed adventures to brain-teasing puzzles, there's something for every type of gamer.
+- **Open-source code**: All games featured here are open source, meaning you can freely download and modify.
+- **Cross-platform support**: Play directly in your browser, on any device, without the need for additional plugins or downloads.

 ## Featured Games